 In this article, I’m going to give you some tips to improve your experience on Zoom, Skype, FaceTime, and other video-conferencing apps.

 The main thing you need for successful video calls is bandwidth.
 (If you only use audio, the amount of bandwidth you need is quite small.)
-If you have very fast internet, this is generally not a problem, but if not, and you have an important call or meeting, you need to make sure that your bandwidth is as unencumbered as possible.
+If you have a very fast Internet connection and a strong Wi-Fi signal (or a computer that’s wired into the network with an Ethernet cable), this is generally not a problem.
+However, for important calls or meetings, you need to make sure that your bandwidth is as unencumbered as possible.

 With more limited bandwidth, it’s a good idea to check to see if any other devices are using a lot of data.
 The main culprits are, of course, video: if you have a couple of kids at home streaming video in 4K, you might want to ask them to pause for the duration of your meeting.
 But you may also have apps that are using bandwidth on your computer.
 If, for example, you use an online backup service, or you have devices automatically backing up to the cloud, or downloading updates, this can affect your call quality.
-Pausing these can free your upload bandwidth, and if your upload is saturated, this also affects your download speed.
+Pausing these can free up bandwidth.

 Some people find that their computers get very hot when using video-conferencing tools, and their fans go very fast, making a lot of noise.
 This is because video apps can be processor intensive.
-Quit as many apps as you can, and, if you have lots of browser tabs open, quit them if possible.
+Quit as many apps as you can, and, if you have lots of browser tabs open, close them or quit your browser if possible.
 You can check in Activity Monitor to see which apps are using a lot of CPU, which means they are working a lot on your Mac’s processor; quitting unneeded apps can help.
 (Learn more about using Activity Monitor in this article.

 The way you and other participants experience video calls is through audio and video.
 This may seem obvious, but these are the two areas that you need to consider to make your experience as good as possible.